clemans/powershell/README.md

 #### `>_: Set-FullPermissions.ps1`

-A cmdlet that sets administration ownership and adds full permission inheritance to a specified path file or folder.
+A function that sets administration ownership and adds full permission inheritance to a specified path file or folder.
 By default, the local system administrators group takes ownership and is provided full permissions.

 #### `>_: Start-DatabaseSync.ps1`